hmajid2301/talks/slides.md

 ---

-# What did we do?
+# What Did We Do?

 - Dockerised app/deps
 - Used `docker compose`